usnistgov/SimulatedRadarWaveformGenerator/README.md

 * Add the required libraries to MATLAB path by adding the following folders:
     * \src\dsp\
     * \src\util\
-* To use the GUI tool as intended with field-measured waveforms, some pre-processing on waveforms is required, i.e., decimation and radar peak estimation, see examples at \src\tests\

-* At the MATLAB command prompt  change to dir \src\app\ and run appdesigner('ESCWaveformGenerator.mlapp')
+* At the MATLAB command prompt  change to dir \src\app\ and run appdesigner('simulatedRadarWaveformGenerator.mlapp')

 * Requires the following toolboxes to run all the functionalities:
     * Signal Processing Toolbox